20 Oct – 24 Oct 2025

-Amsterdam Museumkamp spring vacation
+Amsterdam Museumkamp autumn break

 Part of the ELJA Kindermuseumlab